 The benefits of a clean BBQ

 Fortunately, there are a few simple steps you can take to clean your BBQ and keep it safe for cooking.
 First, remove any stuck-on food with a spatula or brush.
-Next, mix equal parts vegetable oil or cooking oil and baking soda to create a light coating and you can place it in a spray bottle.
+Next, mix equal parts vegetable oil or cooking oil and baking soda to create a light coating that you can place in a spray bottle.
+If you’re looking to expand your outdoor setup, consider starting an indoor herb garden to add fresh flavors to your BBQ dishes.

 Cleaning your BBQ doesn’t have to be a chore.
 By following these simple tips, you can keep your grill looking and functioning like new.
 Not to mention, you’ll also avoid any potential health hazards that come with cooking on a dirty BBQ.